wtodom/2013-fall/cs475/notes.md

 	- L1 Intersection L2 is *not* always a CFL
 	- Compliment of L1 is *not* always a CFL
 	- If L1 is a CFL, then then reverse of L1 is a CFL

+## 4 October 2013 - Turing Machines

+- A TM = a FSM plus a tape (a two-way infinite list)
+- Initially:
+	- string w = w1, w2, w3, ..., wn (a string of length n)
+	- the tape has n cells containing the characters of the string, with an infinite series of B (blanks) on each side.
+	- the tape head points to the character being read, which is initially the first character of w
+	- Transition in TM: notebook-108
+- basic idea: notebook-109
+- example: notebook-110 (success)
+- example: notebook-111 ()